 • Always pay in the local currency!
 If you’re paying with an American card, you’ll likely be offered the choice to pay in USD or euros.
 You’ll get a better exchange rate if you choose euros.

 • French bank cards function with a PIN code verification whereas U.S. debit and credit cards typically require a signature upon purchase.
 The person handling your card may or may not notice that you need to sign the receipt.
 This depends on if they are used to American tourists.
-Most often, they won’t even have a pen handy since signing for a purchase in France is unusual!
+Most often, if you’re outside of a tourist area, they won’t even have a pen handy since signing for a purchase in France is unusual!

 • Your card will never leave your sight in France.
 If you’re at a restaurant, the server will bring the card reader terminal right to you!
 Or they may ask you to go up to the register to pay.